mathpn/mathpn.github.io/src/content/blog/exploratory-data-analysis-suicide.md

 ## USA and Brazil: a case-study

-I’ve selected two countries for further analysis: **Brazil and USA**, both very big countries with reliable data.
+I've selected two countries for further analysis: **Brazil and USA**, both very big countries with reliable data.

 ```r